riceissa/issarice.com/wiki/non-self-propagating-ideologies.md

 > even if 99% of the human population were somehow convinced of antinatalism,
 > the other 1% would continue reproducing and would spread its genes and
 > worldview to the next generation.

+Another example of this, I think, is when people oppose various dominant institutions of the world.
+For instance, one might oppose the publish-or-perish mentality in academia, but in order to push one's values on the system, one might want to gain some amount of influence in academia first by publishing papers.
+(There are probably easier ways to act against this.)